-- 1. Are there any reasons for not proceeding into Phase II? - 2.
-What should the program be in Phase II? - 3.
+1. Are there any reasons for not proceeding into Phase II?

+What should the program be in Phase II?
 How does the decision affect alternative systems?

-Dr. McLucas said that he believed we can produce the Film Readout System (FRO) for half the cost of EOI plus the Data Relay Satellite (DRS).
+Dr. McLucas said that he believed we can produce the Film Readout System (FRO) for cost of EOI plus the Data Relay Satellite (DRS).
 These two cost about over the next five years.
-FRO would cost about half that.
-The Tape Storage Camera (TSC) system is not far enough along at present to be able to discuss it.
+FRO would cost about The Tape Storage Camera (TSC) system is not far enough along at present to be able to discuss it.
 However, it might be in November.
 He believed that studies and experiments should be continued to determine the system's reliability in space.
-On the other hand, the FRO technology has been demonstrated and we need only more firm scheduling information plus detailed system design.
+On the other hand, the FRO technology has been demonstrated and we need only more firm scheduling information.